Developing Partnerships through Data

 CREATE YOUR OWN

-The four County Snapshots above provide examples to initiate thinking about what data would be most important to share with your community.
+The example County Snapshots above provide examples to initiate thinking about what data would be most important to share with your community.
 Download the excel spreadsheet below to help organize your data, access links to data sources, and read the instructions on how to collect each metric.